williamdemeo/cs370-spring2022/projects/Project5/README.md

 and grade assignments individually to ensure that you receive due credit for your work.

-**Academic Dishonesty:** I will be checking your code against other submissions in the class for logical redundancy.
+**Academic Dishonesty**.
+I will be checking your code against other submissions in the class for logical redundancy.
 If you copy someone else\'s code and submit it with minor changes, I will know.
 These cheat detectors are quite hard to fool, so please don\'t try.
 I trust you all